Vince Staples: 2018–2021: FM!, and self-titled album

 In 2018, Staples set up a GoFundMe page titled "Get the Fuck Off My Dick" seeking $2 million as a response to people criticizing his work; they could pay to have him retire early.
 However, it was briefly taken down given the low response.
 The money made from the page was subsequently donated to the Michelle Obama Neighborhood Library in Long Beach.
 On October 2, Staples released his third studio album FM!.
 Produced primarily by Kenny Beats, the album is framed as a radio station takeover, featuring recurring skits hosted by Los Angeles radio host Big Boy.
 Additionally, Staples contributed the song "Home" to the Spider-Man: Into the Spider-Verse soundtrack, which was originally previewed in the movie's trailer in December 2017.

-In 2019, Staples released three singles: "So What?", "Sheet Music", and "Ad 01: Hell Bound", each accompanied by an episode of his YouTube series The Vince Staples Show.
+In 2019, Staples released three singles: So What?, Sheet Music, and Ad 01: Hell Bound, each accompanied by an episode of his YouTube series The Vince Staples Show.

-By April 2021, Staples announced that he was working on a new album, which was later revealed to be self-titled.
-Released on July 9, 2021, Vince Staples received critical acclaim for its introspective lyrics and minimalist production.
-Critics praised its concise nature and the depth of its lyrical content, highlighting it as a significant work in Staples' discography.
+In April 2021, Staples announced that he was working on a new self-titled album, Vince Staples, that released in July of the same year.
+Dylan Green of Pitchfork said that the “album’s reserved musical approach magnifies the blunt scene-setting Vince has used to build his name over the last decade” but noted that despite being “uniform in sound,” it is “far from his most exciting music.”
+In his review for The Guardian, Alexis Petridis gave the album 4 out of 5 stars, calling it “idiosyncratic and really impressive, the sound of someone walking their own path, uncoupled from current trends, shifting and changing as they go.”